zezhou-zhang/zookeeper_distributedFileSystem/README.md

 | Response-time      |     A client request is forwarded to first responsed server                             |
 | Sticky-session     |     A client request is forwarded to the same server during the client's current TCP session      |

+Depending on the way we implement the file replication, you may want to bind a client’s session to a specific server instance if the propagation of updates follows the eventual consistency rather than strong consistency.
+Otherwise, for exampple, if a client deletes an existing file and immediately attempts to read it, it might receive the deleted data until the deletion is fully propagated.

 ## Synchronization and Fault Torelance with Apache Zookeeper